CharlottePrimiceri/VP_Project/README.md

 ## Optical flow

-To compute the optical flow we implemented the Lucas-Kanade algorithm and compared it with the output obtained with the FlowNet.
+To compute the optical flow at the beginning we were thinking of applying a pre-trained model, then we implemented the Lucas-Kanade algorithm.

 Lucas-Kanade: